 An unlawful assembly in Victoria is any group of three or more people who come together to commit a crime, or breach the peace.
 Be aware that protesters in Victoria can be charged with obstruction, trespass, offensive behaviour, assaulting, resisting or hindering police, rioting, or damaging property.
-Further information on these charges can be found on the Law Handbook website.
+Further information on these charges can be found in the Fitzroy Legal Service Handbook website.

 Although there is no obligation to inform police of a planned campaign or protest, it is recommended that you do.
 In order to inform the police, you need to send a notice addressed to the Commissioner of Police at Police Headquarters, 1 Charles Street, Parramatta NSW 2150.